 NPF is a 501 (c) (3) entity.
 All donations directed to NPF are tax deductible to the full extent of the law.
 Checks made payable to the National Parkinson Foundation are acknowledged with a tax receipt and a thank you from our national office in Miami, Florida.

 PUT THIS IN SMALL PRINT AT BOTTOM

 Sincerely,

-Darcy Taylor

-Vice President, Constituent Relations

-National Parkinson Foundation

-dtaylor@parkinson.org

-305-537-9904